 We visited the Victor Hugo Museum on a Seine River cruise with Scenic Cruises – bicycling there on fun e-bikes.

-You can read more about this charming museum in France in our recently published NUVOmagazine.com article (link at the end of this post).
+You may read more about this charming museum in France in our recently published NUVOmagazine.com article (link at the end of this post).

 You can also get a glimpse of Victor Hugo’s complicated life through our photos of the Victor Hugo Museum, shown below.